 Her heritage is a mixture of South Asian and European on both sides of her family.
-Her paternal great-grandfather was reported to have been a vivacious French Officer, who ‘in the days of the early European history of India, succumbed to the fascinations of that radiant land.
+Her father Thomas E. Malvery was 'of an old French-Indian family,' with her paternal great-grandfather reportedly having been a vivacious French Officer, who ‘in the days of the early European history of India, succumbed to the fascinations of that radiant land.
 He made a romantic marriage with a lady of princely birth and stayed in the country of his adoption.’

 Romantic stories of Western travellers marrying Eastern princesses appear to be a common occurrence in Olive’s family tree.
 The following story of an ancestor, passed down through female relatives, would later become one of her popular public addresses ‘The Romance of the Red Rose:’

 In the reign of James I - the story goes - there came an English knight (sometimes referred to as being from a ‘brave and gallant Scotch family’) lured by the “Splendid East” who was….

 ‘…tired of the Western ways.
 He had not much to recommend him, but a handsome face and a trusty sword.
 Court after Court he visited, making friends with the various Monarchs, and at last found himself in the palace of a King, who was growing old and feeble in governing.
 The Englishman took his fancy, and rapidly advanced in influence in the Court.